-Residual biomass fuel projections for New Zealand
+Residual biomass fuel projections for New Zealand; 2021

-- Indicative availability by region and source
+Indicative availability by region and source

-report by Peter Hall, Scion, 2017
+report by Peter Hall, Scion, (updated 2022)

 Objective - The goal of this report and the accompanying tables is to describe the woody biomass residue resources in New Zealand by volume, type, energy content and region over time from 2021 to 2050 (30 years).
 The focus is on existing resources derived from established forests, processing, residue streams etc.

 The estimated costs of supply in 2022 are included.
 These are estimated costs and should be regarded as indicative only.
 They are not and are not meant to be a price.